rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

     [ ] I am not happy with how the new VM looks.
 A mix between classes and functions and helpers.

-[ ] Add DEBUG flag that outputs source between passes.

-[ ] Why not better error message when action wrong?
-Why index wrong?

-      Action        = .:xs
-      Action        = .*:xs

-    [ ] Wrong pos is reported for "Not" instruction.

-    -   "Not" messes up latest_fail_pos in general.
-It should perhaps be disabled during a "Not"?

-[ ] Poster with intermediate versions shown.

-    * Interactive on the web.
-(Requires JS version.)

-[ ] Try to port to JS to see how flexible it is?

-[ ] Rename ast to tree?

-[ ] Lists can be repeated and xs refers to last match?

-    echo 'G{x=[.:xs]*}' | python rlmeta.py

-[ ] Lookup concat/splice/join/indent?

 ### Summary of changes